Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Methodology

-All steps of our sampling method rely on the same LLM, \llm{Llama 2-chat (7B)} \cite{Llama2}, for all involved agents (see Appendix \ref{appendix:eig}, \ref{appendix:setting}).
-We generated English dialogues by repeatedly sampling questions from the Questioner for each game.
-As illustrated in Fig. \ref{fig:bootstrapping_new}, for each generated question, EIG is computed through the yes/no annotation of the Annotator.
-Once an \lq optimal\rq\ question is reached, it is saved along with its answer in the dialogue history.
-This dialogue history is input to the Questioner to sample the \lq optimal\rq\ follow-up question.
-We split the resulting questions into two datasets.
-A \emph{fine-tuning dataset} consisting of dialogues of only \lq optimal\rq\ questions – EIG = 1, indicating that they evenly split the candidate space at each turn.
-A \emph{preference dataset}, which consists of 55,000 \lq optimal\rq ($EIG = 1$) and suboptimal ($EIG < 0.8$) question pairs.
+In our setting, all the game's roles are played by the same LLM, \llm{Llama 2-chat 7B} \cite{Llama2}.
+Along with the Questioner and the Answerer, sampling involves the Annotator, who provides the annotation to compute the EIG.
+As illustrated in Fig. \ref{fig:bootstrapping_new}, English dialogues are generated from each game by repeatedly sampling questions from the Questioner.
+For each generated question, the Annotator provides the yes/no annotation ($\Omega_{yes}$ and $\Omega_{no}$).
+If the question splits the candidate sets in two equal subsets ($|\Omega_{yes}| = |\Omega_{no}|$), the question is \emph{optimal} in terms of EIG (details on EIG computation are in Appendix \ref{appendix:eig}).
+Once an optimal question is reached, it is saved along with the answer by the Answerer in the dialogue history.
+This dialogue history is provided as input to the Questioner to sample the optimal follow-up question (implementation's details are in Appendix \ref{appendix:setting}).

+This process results in two clusters of optimal and suboptimal questions, from which two datasets are obtained.
+A \emph{fine-tuning dataset} consisting of dialogues of only optimal questions ($EIG=1$), indicating that they evenly split the candidate space at each turn.
+A \emph{preference dataset}, which consists of 55,000 optimal ($EIG = 1$) vs suboptimal ($EIG < 0.8$) question pairs.